 The good news is, Nick has just released the digital version of Gym Con, jam-packed with all of the lectures given that day and entire PDF downloads of the material.
 I am sincere when I say this that this is an absolute must watch course for anyone in gymnastics.

 Given the massive change occurring in gymnastics, and the continued change in the next five years, the concepts that everyone touched on in this conference are game-changing for those working with gymnastics.
-For this week only Nick is offering the digital online version of this course at a massive $50 discount, totally just $212 total (159.99 pounds).
-At the end of the week, it will return to it’s normal price of $264 (199 pounds).
+The digital edition of Gym Con is available for public viewing.
 Trust me when I say this, that the content in GymCon is with the money 10 fold.

 If you want to check out some of the awesome highlights from the entire day, here is a fantastic video that detailed a lot of great moments.